SPL-FORTH-ICS/Seabirds-detection/readme.md

 - **Analysis_report_XXXXXX_XXXXXX.txt**: A report of the analysis which contains all the important information about the parameters used, the files analyzed, and the exported files.

-> :warning: Important note: In case you re-run the algorithm with the same input folder (e.g. with a different probability threshold), all previous exported segments will be deleted and only the new ones will be kept.
+> ⚠️ Important note: In case you re-run the algorithm with the same input folder (e.g. with a different probability threshold), all previous exported segments will be deleted and only the new ones will be kept.
 The rest of the files won’t be deleted.